 5 MIN READ

 Figure 1.
-Seedling mesocotyl has pushed through the soil surface.
+Seedling mesocotyl pushed through the soil surface.

 Figure 1.
-Seedling mesocotyl has pushed through the soil surface.
+Seedling mesocotyl pushed through the soil surface.

-Air temperature after emergence can greatly affect corn seedling development.
-Moderately cold or warm temperatures can retard growth or increase growth, respectively.
+The air temperature after emergence can greatly affect corn seedling development.
+Moderately cold or warm temperatures can slow growth or increase growth, respectively.
 Very cold or very hot temperatures can be stressful and may cause plant death.
-Cold water filtering into the soil from rain or snow can cause seedlings to become deformed as they push through the soil or become stressed after emergence (Figure 2).
+Cold water filtering into the soil from rain or snowmelt can deform seedlings as they push through the soil or cause stress after emergence (Figure 2).
+In severe cases, cold water can result in seedling death, a phenomenon known as cold water shock or imbibitional chilling.

 Figure 2.
 Varying degrees of injury to seedlings from cold water uptake in the same field.